 Compliance with the limits is ensured through defined governance processes.
-The Financial Risk Management and the Investment function monitors the exposure against the limits on a daily basis, and reports on a monthly basis, with any issuer exposure breaches reported to the relevant entity CFO as appropriate for remediation on, in exceptional circumstances, a waiver.
+The Financial Risk Management and the Investment functions monitor the exposure against the limits on a daily basis, and report on a monthly basis, with any issuer exposure breaches reported to the Group CFO for remediation or a waiver if the risk is accepted.

-Credit Risk on insurance assets is managed through Convex's Credit Control function, which monitors the ageing of receivables and overdue balances.
+Credit Risk on insurance assets is managed through the Credit Control function, which monitors the aging of receivables and overdue balances.
 Further, reinsurance credit risk is managed via a reinsurance approval process, which takes into account the credit rating of the reinsurer and the size of the exposure, and also by holding collateral posted by non-rated counterparties.
-Limits have been established for reinsurance exposures, by counterparty and Tier.
-Further, cash exposures within Trustee accounts that manage reinsurance collateral are subject to a limit.
+Limits have been established for reinsurance exposures, by counterparty and tier.
+The limits are calibrated with reference to stressed losses given default and the aggregate limit is set with reference to available capital to ensure losses in a shocked environment remain within risk appetite.